alf-tool/alf-core/doc/gh-pages/overview/relational-basics.md

 * A *type* is a (finite) **set** of values.
 A *subtype* is a subset.
 Sets are **not ordered** and have **no duplicates**.
 * A *value* is an element of a type.
 We say that the value *belongs to* the type.
-* A value is **immutable**, intrinsically **typed** [1], has no localization in time and space, and can be of arbitrary complexity.
+* A value is **immutable**, intrinsically **typed**, has no localization in time and space, and can be of arbitrary complexity.
 * A type is always accompanied with an equality operator, say `==`, that allows checking if two of its elements actually denote the same value.
 The notion of 'duplicate' precisely relies on this operator in an obvious way.

 Oh! and,

 * NULL is **not** a value.
-Precisely, ''treating NULL as a value'' on one side and ''keeping a theory simple enough to be of any practical yet sound use'' on the other side are conflictual requirements.
+Precisely, ''treating NULL as a value'' on one side and ''keeping a theory simple enough to be of any practical yet sound use'' on the other side are conflicting requirements.
 Therefore, here, NULL is not a value.

 #### A few examples